How strongly do I recommend Outcomes Over Output?

 You can read Outcomes Over Output in an hour or two.
 I read it waiting on my car’s oil change.

 I particularly recommend this book for anyone (and their manager!) who feels stuck in a feature-building rat race.
+Refocusing your team from outputs to outcomes will take time.
+They will consistently slide back into outputs-oriented thinking and it will be your responsibility to bring the conversation back to outcomes.

 Product roadmaps often present as a time-based list of feature deliveries.
 We’ll build A by X, then B by Y, then C by Z, …, on and on we go.